About domain tables

 Interaction records are defined by the presence of data that can be assigned semantic tags for transactions, product catalogs, and other behavior data, such as custom semantic tags for loyalty programs.

-Interaction records often require data to be reshaped using domain SQL (and custom domain tables) to ensure that the right combination of fields are present in the data to support components and workflows within Amperity, including functionality that is available from the Segment Brief (a component within the Segments page), predicted customer lifetime value (PCLCV) models, and the Campaigns page.
+Interaction records often require data to be reshaped using domain SQL (and custom domain tables) to ensure that the right combination of fields are present in the data to support components and workflows within Amperity, including functionality that is available from the Segment Brief (a component within the Segments page), predicted customer lifetime value models, and the Campaigns page.

 Custom domain tables